 Back in Paris, a software consultant by the name of Vernon Blier is working at his computer.
 In the background, the news is reporting occurrences of extreme weather around the globe.

 Broken Sword 3: The Sleeping Dragon is the first and only game of the series to break away from the point-and-click style of gameplay.
 The game itself is more action driven.
-You can control your character making them walk and run, and creep, and there is an introduction of a new action menu.
+You can control your character making them walk, run, and creep, and there is an introduction of a new action menu.
 When you near something or someone that you can interact with, a little animated star-type cursor will appear on that something or someone.
 At the same time, a symbol will appear in the bottom right screen where there is a template of four buttons in the shape of a diamond.
 You have the choice to click which action you wish to take.
 There are also instances in the game where you need to time your actions precisely, else you may die and have to restart the action scene.

 One rather annoying aspect of the game is that you cannot seem to skip conversations that you previously have had.
+When a game relies on revisiting characters to see if new questions have appeared, this becomes tiresome.

 Even though the game contains voice actors, the subtitles appear in different colours, signifying that a different person is speaking, which is a nice touch.
 It would still have been nice to have the name of the individual talking or a little portrait box indicating who is speaking.